 3. Register Your Tutoring Business

 Before registering your tutoring business, you’ll have to choose between different business models.
-Once that’s done, you can pick a business name and make your business official.
+Once that’s done, you can pick a name for your tutoring business and make it official.

 Make Your Tutoring Business Legal (Optional)

-You may not consider registering your business right away as you want to start tutoring as a side hustle.
+You may not consider registering your business immediately as you want to start tutoring as a side hustle.
 But they’ll come a time when you may want to look into selecting a legal business structure like an LLC.

-When you register your business as an LLC, you have reduced liability, along with the choice to be taxed as either a sole proprietor or corporation.
-The fact you can attach ‘LLC‘ to your business name also boosts your professional appearance.
+When you register your business as an LLC, you have reduced liability and the choice to be taxed as either a sole proprietor or corporation.
+You can attach ‘LLC‘ to your business name also boosts your professional appearance.

 Speaking of business names…